um-dsp/ProCapture/README.md

  To extract Adversarial activations on training data (Ground_Truth), we use: <br />
     >  `python activations_extractor.py mnist mnist_1 Ground_Truth FGSM ` <br />
-This command is specifically needed to train graph_model later on. <br />
+This command is specifically needed to train graph_model later on. <br /> <br />
-The model activations of ground truth, test benign and adversarial data are stored in each respective folder.
+The model activations of ground truth, test benign and adversarial data are stored in each respective folder in text files named as [true label]_[predicted label]_[index].
+Each file contains the values of every node in every layer of the model for that specific sample.
 ***

 ### Empirical Characterization: